Guides

 Are Wikipedia Backlinks Nofollow?

 Wikipedia backlinks are nofollow, which means they may give you less SEO benefits than dofollow links.
-However, Wikipedia backlinks are still valuable, as Wikipedia is a highly authoritative site and can pass some of that authority on you.
-Also, Wikipedia gets a lot of traffic every month and may send some of it your way.
+However, Wikipedia backlinks are still valuable, as the site is highly authoritative and can pass some of that authority onto you.
+Also, Wikipedia gets a lot of traffic, which may translate to referral traffic for your site.

 Yes, Wikipedia is good for backlinks.
 Despite the links from Wikipedia being no-follow, the site is still highly authoritative.
-This means that Wikipedia backlinks can very much boost your site's credibility and, by extension, increase your rankings and traffic.
+This means that Wikipedia backlinks can very much boost your site's credibility and provide some indirect SEO benefits.

 PrestigeLinks logo, white